 NMFS has defined negligible impact as an impact resulting from the specified activity that cannot be reasonably expected to, and is not reasonably likely to, adversely affect the species or stock through effects on annual rates of recruitment or survival (50 CFR 216.103).
-A negligible impact finding is based on the lack of likely adverse effects on annual rates of recruitment or survival (i.e., populationlevel effects).
+A negligible impact finding is based on the lack of likely adverse effects on annual rates of recruitment or survival (i.e., population-level effects).
 An estimate of the number of takes alone is not enough information on which to base an impact determination.
 In addition to considering estimates of the number of marine mammals that might be "taken" through harassment, NMFS considers other factors, such as the likely nature of any impacts or responses (e.g., intensity, duration), the context of any impacts or responses (e.g., critical reproductive time or location, foraging impacts affecting energetics), as well as effects on habitat, and the likely effectiveness of the mitigation.
 We also assess the number, intensity, and context of estimated takes by evaluating this information relative to population status.
 Consistent with the 1989 preamble for NMFS' implementing regulations (54 FR 40338, September 29, 1989), the impacts from other past and ongoing anthropogenic activities are incorporated into this analysis via their impacts on the baseline (e.g., as reflected in the regulatory status of the species, population size and growth rate where known, ongoing sources of human-caused mortality, or ambient noise levels).

-To avoid repetition, the majority of our analysis applies to all the species listed in table 11, given that many of the anticipated effects of this project on different marine mammal stocks are expected to be relatively similar in nature.
+To avoid repetition, the majority of our analysis applies to all the species listed in table 9, given that many of the anticipated effects of this project on different marine mammal stocks are expected to be relatively similar in nature.
 Where there are meaningful differences between species or stocks, or groups of species, in anticipated individual responses to activities, impact of expected take on the population due to differences in population status, or impacts on habitat, they are described independently in the analysis below.

-Pile driving and removal activities associated with the project as outlined previously, have the potential to disturb or displace marine mammals.
-Specifically, the specified activities may result in take, in the form of Level A harassment and Level B harassment from underwater sounds generated from pile driving and removal.
-Potential takes could occur if individuals of these species are present in zones ensonified above the thresholds for Level A or Level B harassment identified above when these activities are underway.
+Pile driving activities associated with the project as outlined previously, have the potential to disturb or displace marine mammals.
+Specifically, the specified activities may result in take, in the form of Level B harassment from underwater sounds generated from pile driving.
+Potential takes could occur if individuals of these species are present in zones ensonified above the thresholds for Level B harassment identified above when these activities are underway.

-Take by Level A and Level B harassment would be due to potential behavioral disturbance, TTS, and PTS.
+Take by Level B harassment would be due to potential behavioral disturbance, and TTS.
 No serious injury or mortality is anticipated or proposed for authorization given the nature of the activity and measures designed to minimize the possibility of injury to marine mammals.
-Take by Level A harassment is only anticipated for harbor porpoise and harbor seal.
-The potential for harassment is minimized through the construction method and the implementation of the planned mitigation measures (see Proposed
+The potential for harassment is minimized through the construction method and the implementation of the planned mitigation measures (see Proposed Mitigation section).

-Mitigation section).